Support, pricing and plans:

 We began providing offsite data storage in the fall of 2001, for our original corporate parent, JohnCompanies Co-Location.

-In the fall of 2005, we became a stand-alone firm dedicated only to offsite backup.
+In 2006, we became a stand-alone firm dedicated only to offsite backup.
 We have been providing this simple product, and nothing else, since then.

-We have four global locations - all of which are fully featured and staffed:
+rsync.net is a US-based company, but we have five global locations - all of which are fully featured and staffed:

 San Diego, California, USA